Secondary Securities Markets

 - market makers make a market in certain securities by standing ready to buy or sell those securities during market hours, listing a bid price at which they are willing to buy a security, and an ask price at which they are willing to sell that same security

-There are many indexes of the various securities markets that list aggregated price levels of the underlying securities, which enables investors to see at a glance its current status and how the market has performed in the past.
+Many indexes of the various securities markets list aggregated price levels of the underlying securities, enabling investors to see at a glance its current status and past market performance in the past.

-In the United States, 2 major national stock exchanges — the New York Stock Exchange (NYSE) and the NASDAQ — list most of the major companies—and numerous local exchanges, list smaller, local companies.
+In the United States, 2 major national stock exchanges — the New York Stock Exchange (NYSE) and the NASDAQ — list most of the major companies — and many local exchanges, list smaller, local companies.
 The New York Stock Exchange is the largest exchange, followed closely by NASDAQ.
 The local exchanges include the following:

 - Boston Stock Exchange